-Serbian oli and gas company NIS buy 60 filling stations in Romania6.
-December 2012. / SEE Energy News
+Serbian oli and gas company NIS buy 60 filling stations in Romania, SEE Energy News

 Serbian oil and gas company Naftna Industrija Srbije (NIS), majority owned by Russian Gazprom Neft, is said to be in talks to buy 60 filling stations in Romania.